PLCHome/node-red-contrib-velux/README.md

 The KLF200 needs more than 3 seconds to connect.
 It needs more then a second to send the key and more then a second for the TLS command "Change Cipher Spec.".

+The KLF sometimes does not release the Sessin internally if the connection is lost.
+Since only 2 users are allowed to connect, it can happen that you are no longer allowed to connect to the KLF.
+Currently I am sending a GW_REBOOT_REQ from the API from the Node-Red once a day.
+This ensures that there is always a free slot available for connection.

 ---

 ### The connect password is the WLAN-Password not the web config password